HL7/smart-app-launch/input/pages/app-launch.md

 6. [Access FHIR API](#step-6-fhir-api)
 7. [Refresh access token](#step-7-refresh)

-"The actors involved in each step and the order in which steps are used is illustrated in the figure below.
+The actors involved in each step and the order in which steps are used is illustrated in the figure below.
-"

 <div>{% include overview-app-launch.svg %}</div>
 <br clear="all"/>